 A stay at the Category 1 Hyatt Place Phoenix-North would cost 5,000 points per night or 2,500 points plus 50% of the standard room rate, at $87 a night for a Dec.
 5-8 stay.
 Below is a chart listing the seven categories of hotels, along with the number of points and points/cash it takes to book a room.

-This card, with a $95 annual fee, allows new cardmembers to 25,000 Bonus Points after you spend $3,000 on purchases in the first 3 months from account opening.
-Plus an additional 25,000 Bonus Points after you spend a total of $6,000 on purchases within the first 6 months of account opening..
+The, which charges a $95 annual fee, offers the following sign-up bonus: Earn up to 60,000 Bonus Points - Earn 30,000 Bonus Points after you spend $3,000 on purchases in your first 3 months from account opening.
+Plus, up to 30,000 More Bonus Points by earning 2 Bonus Points total per $1 spent in the first 6 months from account opening on purchases that normally earn 1 Bonus Point, on up to $15,000 spent.
 Those bonus points are enough to snag you a three-night stay at the Mandalay Bay in Las Vegas, a Category 5 hotel.

-Compared to other hotel credit cards, rewards offered with the The World Of Hyatt Credit Card aren’t as strong.
-You only Earn 9 points total per $1 spent at Hyatt - 4 Bonus Points per $1 when you use your card at Hyatt hotels & 5 Base Points per $1 you can earn as a World of Hyatt member.
+Compared to other hotel credit cards, rewards offered with World of Hyatt Credit Card aren’t as strong.
+You only Earn up to 9 points total per $1 spent at Hyatt - 4 Bonus Points per $1 when you use your card at Hyatt hotels & 5 Base Points per $1 from Hyatt as a World of Hyatt member.
 Cardmembers receive a free night at any Category 1-4 Hyatt hotel or resort every year after your cardmember anniversary.
 Earn another free night at the same categories after spending $15,000 during a cardmember anniversary year.